Marketo vs Salesforce

 Salesforce approaches marketing automation through two products.
 Marketing Cloud Engagement handles B2C cross-channel journeys.
 Account Engagement (formerly Pardot) handles B2B lead nurturing, scoring, and grading.
 Account Engagement's automation is competent but doesn't match Marketo's granularity for complex B2B scenarios.
 Where Salesforce gains ground is the native connection to Sales Cloud: leads nurtured in Account Engagement flow directly into the same CRM record that sales reps work from, without a separate integration.

 Many enterprise organizations run Marketo and Salesforce together.
-Marketo handles the marketing automation while Salesforce manages the CRM.
-Marketo's native Salesforce sync provides bi-directional data flow for leads, contacts, and campaigns, and it's considered one of the strongest CRM integrations in the category.
+Marketo handles the marketing automation while Salesforce manages the CRM, with bi-directional data flow between them.
+For organizations already on Salesforce, this combination remains one of the most common enterprise martech stacks.

 CRM and sales execution: Salesforce's home turf